xPolishh/gitraft/README.md

 https://discord.gg/Rqnd3cEEBm

-This page is also page to report bugs with my plugin (link and name when its realased)
+This page is also page to report bugs with my plugins (link and name when they're realased)

-when you report bug in name type "bugsname - plugin/server"

-(of course replace "bugsname" with name)
+bug template:
+bug's_name, plugin/server, plugin_name

+(for bugs head to TEMPLATES folder on github (here) )

 # About:
 Gitraft is a Minecraft Server Project with some of my friends